Joanfa7/holberton-system_engineering-devops/0x00-shell_basics/README.md

 # Shell, basics

-	Throw this task I will be learning an introduction to the Shell
+	Throw this task I will be learning an introduction to the Shell commands

 ## General objectives:
 	1. What is the shell